utaresearch/claimbuster-spotter/README.md

 To continue training from a previous checkpoint, specify that `--restore_and_continue=True`.
 This will retrieve weights stored in `$MDIR` and continue training in the same folder.
 Epoch numbers are continuous between training sessions.
 If the flag is false (as it is by default), the code will initialize weights from a pre-trained BERT model.

 Continued training does not depend on the algorithm used to train the preceding model.
 In other words, one may continue adversarially training a previously regularly trained model, and vice-versa.
+However, transformer sizes *must* be consistent when restoring and continuing.

 Below is an example of using `restore_and_continue` on adversarial training.